open-telemetry/opentelemetry-go/internal/shared/README.md

 This directory contains internal code that is shared between modules.

-It also contains the application used for copying the shared code to the modules.
+It also contains the application used for copying the shared code to the different Go modules.

+[`gen.go`](gen.go) contains `go:generate` directives
+which copies the shared code into multiple packages.

 **Warning**.
 This module should not be published.